 When I informed the radiologist who would treat me post breast cancer-surgery that I would spend several weeks at the beach, he said, “It’s a good place to heal.
 We have a primordial connection to the sea.
 So, go sit, go heal and don’t get a sunburn!” he prescribed.

 I stood on the bluffs of a wild coastline.
 Elephant seals whinnied and barked.
 A pair of back-floating otters cracked the shells of crabs.
-In V formation, brown pelicans soared above a migrating gray whale that swam north with her calf.
+In V-formation, brown pelicans soared above a migrating gray whale that swam north with her calf.
 Waves blasted against the monolithic off shore rocks.
 Like a blessing, the briny sea spray anointed my face.
-Like electricity the electric power of the sea surged through my flesh and touched the marrow of my bones.
+The electric power of the sea surged through my flesh and touched the marrow of my bones.
 I faced the sky and let the ocean’s strength cover me like a blanket.
 Anima Mundi made itself present.
 The earth’s soul pulsated through the sea’s motion and bounced off the warm sunlight captured on the rocky hills behind me.
 A young tree bowed to the earth as a breeze swept through its limbs.
 Life affirmed itself both within and outside of my body.

 This was the source of my personal healing after a tumultuous life and a battle with cancer.
 The sea spoke to me.
 Its rhythm settled my soul — like a meditation.